6 Elderly Needs And Wants That Should Be Met

 2. The inclusion of lifts or stairlifts in highrise buildings

-This deficiency can make them very difficult to navigate for anyone who struggles using the stairs.
-Hence, it is good you plan that if you expect a number of elderly people around your home or work.
+This deficiency can make them very difficult to navigate for anyone who struggles with using the stairs.
+Hence, it is good you plan if you expect some elderly people around your home or work.

 3. The provision of accessible furniture